Aiven-Open/klaw-docs/docs/docs/HowTo/subscriptions/Request-a-subscription.md

 6.

-    For the ACL type : Consumer
+    For the ACL type: Consumer

     -   A consumer group is mandatory.